mrzamaniiii/DCT-SOM-IQA/README.md

 # IQA‑DCT‑SOM

-This repository contains the code for **No-Reference Image Quality Assessment (IQA)** using **DCT features** and **SOM clustering**.
+This repository contains the code for **No-Reference Image Quality Assessment Based on DCT and SOM clustering**.
 The code is part of the experiments in our article but is organized here for easy use and reproducibility.

 ## Run in Colab
 You can run the notebook directly in Google Colab: